QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     \chi^2(k)

-where :math:`\chi^2(k)` is the chi-squared distribution with :math:`k` degrees of freedom
+where :math:`\chi^2(k)` is the chi-squared distribution with :math:`k` degrees of freedom.

 (Recall that :math:`k` is the dimension of :math:`\mathbf X_i`, the underlying random vectors)

-Your second exercise is to illustrate the convergence in :eq:`lln_ctc` with a simulation
+Your second exercise is to illustrate the convergence in :eq:`lln_ctc` with a simulation.

 In doing so, let